TaigaYamamoto516/ST4288_Honours_Project_Taiga_Yamamoto/README.md

 ```

-Diiferent kinds of codes
+For more details about running each model in the paper, please refer to the file "./MMD-GAN-PyTorch/MMD-GAN-PyTorch.ipynb'

-## WGAN
+## WGAN-GP

 The code of WGAN is based on [the Github page](https://github.com/Zeleni9/pytorch-wgan).

-You can use a file "./pytorch-wgan/wgan-pytorch.ipynb" to conduct the experiments.
+You can use the file "./pytorch-wgan/wgan-pytorch.ipynb" to conduct the experiments.

 To run WGAN-GP

 ```

 python main.py --model WGAN-GP \
                --is_train True \
                --download True \